MicrosoftDocs/security/zero-trust/visibility-automation-orchestration.md

 <table border="0">
    <tr>
       <td colspan="2">
-         <p>When implementing an end-to-end Zero Trust framework for visibility, automation, and orchestration, we recommend you focus first on these <i>initial</i> deployment objectives:</p>
+         <p>When implementing an end-to-end Zero Trust framework for visibility, automation, and orchestration, we recommend you focus first on these <b>initial deployment objectives</b>:</p>
 	  </td>
    </tr>
    <tr>